 Uncooked black eyed peas, archival glue and wood- 48 x 49 1/2 x 2/1/2 in- 2017 Keith O. Anderson ©

-Installation View, Group Exhibition featuring Artists, Keith O. Anderson, Res, aInd Qian Zhao: Curated by Andrianna Campbell
+Installation View: Group Exhibition featuring Artists, Keith O. Anderson, Res, and Qian Zhao: Curated by Andrianna Campbell

-(Detail) , I no longer write poems for her- 3/8 of an inch white circular felt pads on artist genitals and lower body- Site-Specific- 11 x 14 in- 2013 Keith O. Anderson (c)
+Detail: I no longer write poems for her- 3/8 of an inch white circular felt pads on artist genitals and lower body- Site-Specific- 11 x 14 in- Performance/Photography- Gelatin Silver Print- 2013 Keith O. Anderson (c)

 As Africa Turns- Burnt marks, and broken vinyl record, and dust- 12 x 10 in- 2008- Installation- Keith O. Anderson (c)